hungdodang/cp-code/30-Day LeetCoding Challenge/README.md

 # 30 Day LeetCoding Challenge
 Hi!
-I've been recently participated in **LeetCode** community and during the COVID-19 pandemic, I've joined **30 day LeetCoding Challenge**.
+I've been recently participated in **LeetCode** community and during the COVID-19 pandemic, I've joined **30 day LeetCoding Challenge** just for self-education purpose.
 I will update all problems and solutions for them with my explanations.
+**PS:** Not every solution is mine, some are pretty hard for me so I must see hint or even other people's solution to understand.
 > Starting date: 02/04/20
 > Expected finish date: 30/04/20
 ## Index